 - 3.1 The London Local Authorities Act 1990 (as amended) (The Act) provides a legislative framework to control street trading in the Borough.
-Trading in respect of services as well as goods comes within the scope of the Act. - Licensed street trading may only take place in streets or parts of streets which have been formally designated as "licence streets". - 3.3 Appendices A and B to this report provide details of the applications.
-The applicants have been invited to attend the meeting. - 3.4 If the sites outlined in Appendices A and B are formally designated as 'licence streets by the committee then the committee will decide whether to grant street trading licences - 3.5 The measurements of the individual display areas as outlined in the Appendices A and B will allow for the required 2m clear distance between the edge of the display and the kerb which is the requirement for roads maintained by the Council. - 3.6 The sites outlined at Appendices C-E have already been designated as a 'licence' street and a street trading licence is in place. - 3.7 The applications at Appendices C E are to vary the existing street trading licences to include the sale of additional goods.
+Trading in respect of services as well as goods comes within the scope of the Act. - 3.2 Licensed street trading may only take place in streets or parts of streets which have been formally designated as "licence streets". - 3.3 Appendices A, B & C to this report provide details of the applications.
+The applicants have been invited to attend the meeting. - 3.4 If the sites outlined in Appendices A, B & C are formally designated as 'licence streets by the committee then the committee will decide whether to grant street trading licences - 3.5 The measurements of the individual display areas as outlined in the Appendix C will allow for the required 2m clear distance between the edge of the display and the kerb which is the requirement for roads maintained by the Council. - 3.6 The measurements of the individual display areas as outlined in the Appendices A & B will allow for the required 2.8 m clear distance between the edge of the display and the kerb which is the requirement for roads maintained by TFL. - 3.7 The applicants and the licence holder have been invited to the meeting. - 3.8 The site outlined in Appendix D has already been designated as a 'licence street' and a street trading licence is in place. - 3.9 The application at Appendix D is to vary the goods/service provided - 3.10 The licence holder has been invited to the meeting.